 To learn more about this initiative, visit these websites:

 Texas Higher Education Coordinating Board

+We're getting ready for the fall!
 Come plant the seed of college with local middle schoolers as they visit and tour the Texas State campus.
 Volunteers are needed to serve on a student panel and help with the campus tour.
-Community service documentation, free parking in the LBJ student center garage, and free lunch will be provided.
-Please wear a Texas State t-shirt and comfortable shoes for walking.
-The event is from 8:30 a.m. to 2:00 p.m.
+Community service documentation, free parking in the LBJ student center garage, and lunch will be provided.
+The event is from 8:30 a.m. to 1:00 p.m.
 Contact Community Relations for more information at 512.245.9645.

 College Awareness Tour Highlights